nathan-cool/ExpenseEase/README.md

   - [Content](#content)
   - [Media](#media)
   - [Acknowledgments](#acknowledgments)

 ## User Experience (UX)

 ### Overview
 The ExpenseEase project was created to offer a user-friendly and secure way to manage personal expenses.
 It aims to streamline tracking daily financial activities and includes advanced features like Google OAuth integration and AI-driven expense descriptions.
 This app is designed for anyone looking to take control of their finances and better understand their spending habits.

-### User Stories
-- As a user, I would like to know when I reach a page I don't have access to.
-- As a user, I would like to log in so that I can access my account.
-- As a user, I would like to register for a new account so that I can create my profile and start managing my expenses.
-- As a user, I would like the ability to add an expense to keep track of my expenses.
-- As a user, I want the ability to view my expenses.
-- As a user, I want the ability to edit my expenses.
-- As a user, I want the ability to delete an expense.
-- As a user, I would like to log out of my account.

-### Developer Tasks
-- As a developer, I need to create a readme file.
-- As a developer, I need to set up my project.
-- As a developer, I need to deploy my project to Heroku.
-- As a developer, I need to create a base HTML page and structure.
-- As a developer, I need to integrate Google authentication.

 ### Agile